jphaupt/CPSC312_Proj1/README.md

 *Main> conform
 (1><6)
  [ 1.6000336212676844, 1.602189102338542, 0.9745700247325499, 1.591470956087909, 0.9816657038677272, 0.9845002110474843 ]
-*Main>

 ```

 This is very close to the *ab-initio* prediction of about 1.6e-4 hartree.
+This would be improved by doing a rigorous grid-search, Monte Carlo random sampling, and by doing steepest descent instead of LinearSolve.